 –Thomas Jefferson in a letter to Henry Knox

 Cole House, shown here with its one-time Victorian accouterments and barn, today serves as the administrative center for Knox Museum.
 It holds staff offices and meeting space, in addition to The Center for the Study of Early American History, and the Elias Adams and Lougee Family Library.
 Here, staff, scholars, volunteers, educators, students, and the public come together to conduct research and participate in lively discussions.

 Built in 1824, the house is named after Captain William Cole, a Southerner who moved to Thomaston to trade on the Mill River.

 Knox Museum acquired the building in 2007 to expand its resources and provide more space for visiting researchers and educational programs.

 In season, Montpelier is closed for tours on Sundays and Mondays.
-Due to its historic nature, Montpelier is not handicapped-accessible, and can only be viewed by mounting stairs and taking a docent-led tour.
+Due to its historic nature, Montpelier is not handicap-accessible and can only be viewed by mounting stairs and taking a docent-led tour.

 The Carriage Shop at Montpelier has often been called “the best museum gift shop in history!”
 It carries a wonderfully-eclectic mix of old and new treasures; a great collection of books, including many about Henry Knox, the Revolution, and local history; and plenty of good old-fashioned toys and children’s books to please many a grandchild.
-There are some one-of-a-kind items like a gorgeous Society of Cincinnati-inspired brooch designed and created by a local goldsmith.
-A wonderful gardening and hostess gift department.
-Not to mention delightful mementos of your visit.
+There are also some one-of-a-kind items like a gorgeous Society of Cincinnati-inspired brooch designed and created by a local goldsmith and a wonderful gardening and hostess gift department.
 Come spend some time shopping or just browsing the unique inventory.
 Not to be missed!

 The Gift Shop is open from May to December, in conjunction with tour and special event hours.